 With war looming in August 1939 Germany, like Britain, took preparatory steps at sea.
 These included deploying the pocket battleships Deutschland and Admiral Graf Spee so they could attack seaborne commerce should war erupt.
 Commanded by Captain Hans Langsdorff, Graf Spee sailed from Wilhelmshaven on 24 August, five days before HMS Achilles left New Zealand.
 A support ship, the tanker Altmark, had left Germany on 2 August.

-After exercising near the Cape Verde Islands, Graf Spee was given the green light by Berlin to begin raiding operations on 26 September.
+After exercising near the Cape Verde Islands, Graf Spee was finally given the green light by Berlin to begin raiding operations on 26 September.
 Four days later, the warship claimed its first victim, sinking the British merchant vessel Clement.
-The British ship managed to broadcast a distress signal, the first indication that a German raider was operating in the area (although it was initially thought to be Admiral Scheer).
+The British ship managed to broadcast a distress signal, providing the first indication that a German raider was operating in the area (although it was initially thought to be Admiral Scheer).

 South America Division

-In December 1939 the South America Division included the heavy cruisers HMS Exeter and Cumberland, displacing 8400 and 9700 tons respectively, and armed with six to eight 8-inch (203 mm) guns capable of firing 116-kilogram shells 17 kilometres.
+In December 1939 the South America Division included the heavy cruisers HMS Exeter and Cumberland, displacing 8400 and 9700 tons respectively, and armed with six to eight 8-inch (203 mm) guns capable of firing 116-kilogram shells 17,000 metres.
 It also included the light cruiser Ajax, in which Harwood, from 28 October, flew his pennant as commodore of the division.
 Like Achilles, it displaced about 7000 tons and mounted eight 6-inch (152 mm) guns that fired 51-kg shells.
 The cruisers were capable of 31-32 knots.

 Achilles joins the hunt